RTEMS/rtems-docs/c-user/partition/directives.rst

 .. rubric:: DESCRIPTION:

 This directive deletes the partition specified by the ``id`` parameter.
 The partition cannot be deleted if any of its buffers are still allocated.
-The :term:`PTCB` for the deleted partition is reclaimed by RTEMS.

 .. rubric:: RETURN VALUES: